cyclus/cyclus.github.com/source/user/tutorial/add_arche.rst

 * **Sink:** `Sink <http://fuelcycle.org/user/cycamoreagents.html#cycamore-sink>`_ is a generic sink of material that may fill the role of any facility that permanently holds used nuclear material.
-Depending on how much of the fuel cycle a user wants to model explicitly, this could fill the role of a geologic repository, an interim storage facility, etc.
+Depending on how much of the fuel cycle a user wants to model explicitly, this could fill the role of a geologic repository, an interim storage facility, export of a commodity from outside simulated facilities, etc.

 Activity: Discover the Available Archetypes